-Larmer Brown presented the Engage Process Suite to the Project Team as their recommended solution to capture the system processes and best practices.
+Larmer Brown presented Engage Process to the Project Team as their recommended solution to capture the system processes and best practices.
 The tool would allow the team to interactively map and evaluate processes at a granular level and its dynamic, graphic displays would make it very easy to adapt processes for different scenarios.

 After completing two online tutorials over a half-day session, two Business Analysts from IMI were able to work with the Bimba Management Team to map the required eBusiness process steps using Engage, aligning them to existing IMI processes and best practices.

 The Reviewer functionality in Engage proved particularly useful given the Teams involved were often working across different time zones.
 All feedback was analysed and, when appropriate, included.